The History of DEF

 How Much DEF Do I Need to Use?

 Your DEF consumption is going to depend on a variety of factors, including the environment you drive in, how you operate your vehicle and the duty cycle of the equipment.
 While it varies, DEF consumption averages around three to five percent total fuel consumption levels.
-Champ’s Family Automotive recommends topping off the DEF tank each time you refuel, and carrying a spare bottle of DEF just to be safe.
+Champ’s Family Automotive recommends carrying a spare bottle of DEF just to be safe.

 Champs Family Automotive is here for your Diesel repair and maintenance needs.

 Champ’s Family Automotive is a full-service automotive repair shop specializing in diesel-powered vehicles.
 We can solve problems related to diesel exhaust fluid ,Selective Catalytic Reduction, as well as challenges posed by exhaust gas recirculation (EGR) systems, diesel particulate filter (DPF).
 Champs Family Automotive can repair engines and other components in your car, truck, SUV, RV, or fleet vehicle.
 To learn more about what we can offer you or about our auto repair shops in Surprise & Goodyear Az, give us a call or bring your vehicle in to see us.